slarmoo/.github/profile/javascript/promises/promises.md

 ## ☑ Assignment

 This [CodePen](https://codepen.io/leesjensen/pen/RwJJKwj) uses promises to order pizzas.
 Create a fork of the pen and take some time to experiment with it.
-Then create your own example of using promises.
+Modify the CodePen to include a new function that makes the pizza and include it in the promise chain.

 When you are done submit your CodePen URL to the Canvas assignment.

+### 🧧 Possible solution

+If you get stuck here is a [possible solution](https://codepen.io/leesjensen/pen/vYVgpyL).